 In Hong Kong, we had to sign the attendance sheet for some of the lectures.
 The students might be required to attend 80% of the lectures in a semester to pass that course.
 What happened very often was that one student signed the attendance sheet for a bunch of other students, who were not actually in the lecture.
 This was to help their friends to pass the course.
 The Hong Kong students were in general very “flexible” and did not care too much about signing for the others.

 In Germany, it is completely different.
 People take signatures very seriously.
 Nobody will ever sign for the others in the attendance sheet (or any other document).
 People are more independent and they take care of their own things.
 They are also much more disciplined to not “break the rules”.

 (7) Grading system

 The first time when I saw my grade in Germany, I had no idea what it meant.
 It was a number from 1 to 5.
 I had a 3 or 4.
 Then I thought, “Oh, I am doing pretty good!”
 According to the Hong Kong system, the higher the mark, the better it means.
 I thought 5 was the full mark and I got 3 or 4 which was not bad.

-In my master course in Germany, there was also no curving system.
-It means that if everyone is performing good, everyone can get a grade 1.
-In Hong Kong, only certain percent of students can get an A. The percentage is fixed beforehand.
+In my master’s course in Germany, there was also no curving system.
+It means that if everyone is performing well, everyone can get a grade 1.
+In Hong Kong, only a certain percent of students can get an A. The percentage is fixed beforehand.
 So there are always some students getting good grades, and some getting bad grades.

 Due to this curving system I mentioned, there is very tense competition among the students in Hong Kong.
-A competition in an unhealthy way.
-Students may not want the other students to perform good in the exam.
+Competition in an unhealthy way.
+Students may not want the other students to perform well in the exam.
 Because the curving system means that they are ranking against each other.

 What I noticed in Germany was that the students were very helpful to each other.
 They shared resources and helped each other out.
 For example, if someone found a good reading material, which might be helpful for our exam, he would share this material with the whole class.